Slluxx/serverxbrowser/README.md

-# romfs
+# serverxbrowser

-This example shows how to use RomFS embedded in the application.
+creates a thread to open the webbrowser while the webserver runs inside the main loop.